oliviamoxley03-art/P1/docs/procedure.md

 4. Read each word in English, then in Spanish.

 ### **Direct instruction** (15 min)
-1. Distribute the fill-in-the-blank letters, sentence frames and word bank.
+1. Distribute the fill-in-the-blank letters, sentence frames and word bank brainstorm sheet.
 2. Read the first frame aloud.
 Ask students to find it in their letter.
 3. Repeat for each part of the letter.
 4. Circle the word I in every sentence.
 Say, "In English, our letter needs an I."